patie229/DBMS_01/README.md

 **Question 2.1:** The shell solution filters by date using `grep -rh "2026-03"`.
 What problem could arise if a sensor value happened to contain the string `2026-03` — for example as part of an error note?
 How does the SQL solution handle this problem?

 > *Your answer:*
+>
+> grep -rh "2026-03" matches the substring anywhere in the line.
+If a sensor value or error message accidentally contained “2026‑03”, the line would be incorrectly included even if the timestamp was from a different month.

+SQL avoids this problem because the condition timestamp LIKE '2026-03-%' applies only to the timestamp column, not to the entire row.
+This prevents false positives.

 **Question 2.2:** The SQL solution uses `timestamp LIKE '2026-03-%'` for the date filter instead of a proper date function.
 Name one advantage and one disadvantage of this approach.

 > *Your answer:*
+>
+> Advantage:
+Using LIKE '2026-03-%' is simple, readable, and works perfectly with ISO‑formatted timestamps without requiring date functions.

+Disadvantage:
+It is not a true date comparison.
+If the timestamp format changes or contains inconsistent values, the filter may fail.
+It also prevents the database from using more advanced date‑based optimizations

 **Question 2.3:** The SQL solution returns results sorted by `ORDER BY value_celsius DESC`.
 The shell solution does not include this sorting.
 Extend the shell solution to also sort by temperature in descending order and write your command here.

 > *Your answer (extended shell command):*
+>
+> grep -rh "2026-03" sensordata/ \
+  | grep -v "^timestamp" \
+  | awk -F',' '$4 > 25.0 {print $1, $2, $4}' \
+  | sort -k3,3nr

 ---